thomastay/personal-blog/content/how-i-made-wordle-helper.md

 The filtering algorithm provided in kerrigan.dev accepts the last suggestion KOALA listed above, which is incorrect.

 # Footnotes

+### F1.
+HTML minification
-1. Be careful at brazenly doing HTML minification by stripping newlines.
+Be careful at brazenly doing HTML minification by stripping newlines.
 If you look at the history of my templater, you'll see a seemingly random if check that checks if a line begins with a open brace or close brace.
-That's because this templater removes all newlines in the file.
-But I use Prettier for code formatting, which sometimes breaks HTML tags into multiple lines.
+That's because this templater used to remove all newlines in the file.
+The problem comes about when Prettier sometimes breaks HTML tags into multiple lines.
 Here's an example:
 ```html
 <input id="abc"></input>
 <image